norulshahlam/assignment-school-admin-api/README.md

 The School Admin project is an API service that register teachers to students.
 It provides a secure and easy-to-use platform for teachers to view their list of students.

 ### Technology Stack
-The School Admin project is built using the following technology stack:
+The School Administration API is built using the following technology stack:

 - Java 11
 - Spring Boot Framework